Parametric Insurance makes good sense for New Zealand

 What is parametric insurance?

-This type of response is important when supporting customers during a complex crisis event like an earthquake where there are thousands of impacted policy holders
+This type of response is important when supporting customers during a complex crisis event like an earthquake where there may be thousands of impacted policy holders

 Why parametric insurance makes good sense for New Zealand